PL

 The first Polish electronic dependency devices

-Mariusz Maciejewski and Sławomir Jasiński are founding the company JMA and are creating, among other things, WTUZm – the first Polish electronic dependency devices for the Warsaw Metro, as well as WTGSS – the interface devices between the dependency devices (including WTUZm) and the SOP-2 system for the Warsaw Metro (SIL-4).
+Mariusz Maciejewski and Sławomir Jasiński are founding the company JMA and are creating, among other things, WTUZm – the first Polish electronic dependency devices for the Warsaw Metro and WTGSS – an interface device between dependency devices (including WTUZm) and the SOP-2 system for the Warsaw Metro (SIL-4).

 Starting the assembly line for automatic level crossing signaling

-Thanks to funds from the European Union, Kombud has launched an assembly line for the production of the automatic crossing signal RASP-4F.
+Thanks to funding from the European Union, Kombud has launched an assembly line for the production of the automatic level crossing signaling system RASP-4F.
 At the same time, the first decade of the 21st century was a period of investment, professionalization, ISO certification, increased employment, and production capacity.

 2006